• Home

 Mod Podge Sparkler Safety Caddy for the Fourth of July

-Now Elise is still too young for sparklers but the older crowd will be using this sparkler safety caddy in force.
+Now Elise is still too young for sparklers at the moment but the older crowd will be using this sparkler safety caddy in force.
 I think this Mod Podge Sparkler Safety Caddy is a fitting homage to those old days running around at night with sparklers drawing shapes and spelling our names, dancing and leaping with the sparkling lights.

 Mod Podge Sparkler Safety Caddy for the Fourth of July